hariharan-devarajan/basket/README.md

 ## Patching Mercury 1.0.1 to work with RoCE

 For Basket to work with Mercury 1.0.1 with RoCE, it needs a patched version of Mercury.
-Assuming that Mercury 1.0.1 has been extracted to `./mercury-1.0.1` run our patch `mercury-1.0.1-RoCE.patch` as such
+Assuming that Mercury 1.0.1 has been extracted to `./mercury-1.0.1` run our patch `mercury-1.0.1-RoCE.patch` in the `RoCE_Patch` folder as such

 ```bash
 $ patch  -p0 <  mercury-1.0.1-RoCE.patch